gjtorikian/biscotto/README.md

 delegatedMethod: ->
 ```

 Classes that are delegated should still set their own statuses.
-For example, if
+For example, even though
 `Another.Class@somewhere` is Public, `delegatedMethod` is still marked as `Private`.
 The same documentation remains.

+#### Defaults

+Unlike TomDoc, there is no notation for `default` values.
+Biscotto will take care of it for you.

-### Examples
+## More Examples

 For more technical examples, peruse the [spec](./spec) folder, which contains all
 the tests for Biscotto.